Ilaris-Tools/1AttrCrossSheets/README.md

 ## Run
 Start the script using the commandline and write `-s skill/talent`.
 Defaults to `-s Wahrnehmung/Wachsamkeit` since it is often needed (translates to perception/awareness).
+If you want the minimum instead run it with `-m`.

 ## Compatibility
 Supports the large Gatsu sheet and the regular one.
 Bugs are possible.
 It is not thoroughly tested yet.